 Professor Lance McCracken, Professor of Behavioural Medicine, is a clinical and health psychologist with research interests primarily in chronic pain and related conditions.
 His research has focused on both exploring psychological processes of suffering and disability and in the design of psychological and interdisciplinary treatments.
 His treatment design interests focus on behavioral theory, applications of the psychological flexibility model, on contextual forms of Cognitive Behavioral Therapy, mindfulness-based approaches, and Acceptance and Commitment Therapy.
 Recent research has focused on identifying key treatment processes and using data on these to optimize treatment impact within treatment efficacy and effectiveness trials.
 Other developing research directions include a focus on designing and evaluating treatments for populations that less often access psychological treatments, such as Southeast Asian populations, and older people, and conditions that are less often provided these treatments, such as neuropathic pain and headache;

 Professor John Weinman, a Professor of Psychology as Applied to Medicine founded the Health Psychology section and has played a major role in the development of academic and professional health psychology in the UK.

 In parallel, the section is also a centre for excellence in health psychology in public health.
-This strand is led by Professor Theresa Marteau, director of the Centre for the Study of Incentives in Health.
+This strand is led by Professor Theresa Marteau, Director of the Centre for the Study of Incentives in Health.
 The Centre’s five year programme brings together researchers in Health Psychology, Applied Philosophy and Behavioural Economics in the analysis of the relationship between financial incentives, coercion, equity, autonomy and behaviour in order to evaluate the acceptability and effectiveness of financial incentives to improve public health.